Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods

-Since the SZ effects are sourced by free electrons, modelling of the SZ effects requires gas density and pressure distributions.
-For the hot gas in virialized dark matter halos, modern hydrodynamical cosmological simulations can capture the impacts of galaxy formation on observable properties of massive dark matter halos \citep{Springel2001a,Dolag2005, Nagai2006,Nagai2007,Battaglia2012a,Battaglia2012b,McCarthy2014,Dolag2016,Soergel2018}.
-Physical insights from these simulations have enabled development of an ever more physically-motivated and computationally efficient model of the intra-cluster medium (ICM) \citep{Komatsu2001,Ostriker2005,Bode2009,Shaw2010,Schneider2019,Arico2020} that can be used to create mock observations of multi-wavelength cosmological surveys.
+Since the SZ effects are sourced by free electrons, modelling of the SZ effects requires cosmic gas density and pressure distributions.
+For the hot gas in virialized dark matter halos, modern hydrodynamical cosmological simulations can capture the impacts of galaxy formation on observable properties of massive dark matter halos \citep{Springel2001a,Dolag2005, Nagai2006,Nagai2007,Battaglia2012a,Battaglia2012b,McCarthy2014,Dolag2016,Soergel2018,Coulton2022}.
+Physical insights from these simulations have enabled the development of an ever more physically-motivated and computationally efficient model of the intra-cluster medium (ICM) \citep{Komatsu2001,Ostriker2005,Bode2007,Bode2009,Shaw2010,Schneider2019,Arico2020} that can be used to create mock observations of multi-wavelength cosmological surveys.

-A fast production of mock SZ observations is a powerful tool for SZ measurements \citep[e.g.,][]{Sehgal2010,Flender2016,Stein2020}.
+Fast production of mock SZ observations is a powerful tool for SZ measurements \citep[e.g.,][]{Sehgal2010,Flender2016,Stein2020}.
 Recently, novel approaches based on machine learning have been proposed \citep{Troester2019,Thiele2020,Han2021,Rothschild2022}.
 A large number of independent realisations enables us to estimate the covariance matrix of SZ statistics \citep[for an analytical approach, see][]{Osato2021}.
-We can apply survey mask and add detector noise by post-processing the mock maps and quantify a variety of systematic uncertainties, such as the selection function and projection effects.
-In order to realise fast production of mock SZ simulations, we propose a novel method to simulate the gas distribution based on a physically-motivated, computationally efficient analytic ICM model \citep{Ostriker2005,Bode2009,Shaw2010} combined with dark matter only $N$-body simulations, which can be run much faster than hydrodynamical simulations.
-This ICM model also adopts halo model prescription \citep[see][for a review]{Cooray2002}, where all matter and gas is associated to bound clumps, i.e., dark halos.
+We can apply a survey mask and add detector noise by post-processing the mock maps and quantifying various systematic uncertainties, such as the selection function and projection effects.
+To realise fast production of mock SZ simulations, we propose a novel method to simulate the gas distribution based on a physically-motivated, computationally efficient analytic ICM model \citep{Ostriker2005,Bode2007,Bode2009,Shaw2010} combined with dark matter only $N$-body simulations, which can be run much faster than hydrodynamical simulations.
+This ICM model also adopts halo model prescription \citep[see][for a review]{Cooray2002}, where all matter and gas are associated with halos.
 This assumption holds for observables sourced by hot gas, e.g., the tSZ effect.
-On the other hand, some of observables are sensitive to diffuse gas component.
+On the other hand, some observables, e.g., the kSZ effect, are sensitive to the diffuse gas component.
 In this paper, we focus on this particular ICM model, but our pasting methods are compatible with other analytic ICM models or fitting formulas of thermodynamic profiles of ICM.
 Therefore, our methods have the potential to generate a suite of mock simulations with various ICM models.